s277945/PULSeBS_12/retrospective/sprint 3.md

     - Historical data chart fix
     - Tables in historical data page

 - Which improvement goals set in the previous retrospective were you able to achieve?
     -Prioritize stories over issue based on visual upgrades

-    -Code documentation improvements

 - Which ones you were not able to achieve?
 Why?
      - none